HiranMaleesha/hiring-fullstack-todo/client/README.md

 ## Assumptions and Limitations

-- Assumes backend is running on `http://localhost:5000`
+- backend is running on `http://localhost:5000`
 - Uses optimistic updates; errors are handled gracefully
 - Form validation ensures title is required
 - No authentication implemented (as per requirements)